Flooristics, LLC

 On the occasional instances where the wear layer delaminates, it is generally caused by a manufacturing error.
 Basically, when putting all the layers together at the factory, sometimes there can be a glue bond failure that is usually due to a moisture or core imbalance.
 This kind of defect doesn’t happen very often, but it is possible.
 An expert in the flooring industry can easily determine when the wear layer has delaminated.

-In this case, the manufacturing defect is generally caught before shipping to customers, but once in a while, the defective flooring material makes it past the manufacturer’s quality control inspections.
-That’s when the defective vinyl flooring might get installed, and the business owner or home owner discovers the delaminated wear layer after basic use.
+In most cases, manufacturers catch the defect before shipping the flooring to customers.
+However, defective flooring material occasionally passes through the manufacturer’s quality control inspections.
+That’s when the defective vinyl flooring might get installed, and the business owner or homeowner discovers the delaminated wear layer after basic use.

 Filed Under: Floor Safety, Flooring Help, Resilient Tagged With: causes of delamination, delaminated wear layer, vinyl floor, vinyl flooring, vinyl flooring issues, vinyl wear layer, wear layer